 Reasons why the Seoul, Korean Market is an Excellent Test Bed for Asian Expansion

-- Koreans are fashion conscious, tech conscious and often leaders in technology and fashion trends in Asia.
+- Koreans are fashion-conscious, tech-conscious, and often leaders in technology and fashion trends in Asia.
 The consumers are, often vocal about likes, dislikes and quick to follow trends.
-A small ripple in a market can lead to an avalanche of sales or avalanche of snow on your head.
+A small ripple in a market can lead to an avalanche of sales or an avalanche of snow on your head.

 - For those in the fashion business, other Asians tend to be of a similar size, thus, products tailored to Koreans, also, fit other Asians.

 - Paul Alger, director of international business development at the UK Fashion and Textile Association (UKFT), says larger brands find Korea is a good stepping stone into China because of the close cultural links but also similarities of shape and size – Koreans tend to be of a similar body shape and size to the northern Han Chinese.